keybase/book-content/D-docs/03-teams/05-details.md

 Like Keybase users, Keybase teams have their own "signature chains" or "sigchains".
 A sigchain is an append-only data structure that is appended to whenever a mutation is needed.
 Users mutate their identities whenever they add external proofs, add or revoke devices, follow or unfollow friends.
-Teams mutate their composition whenever they add, remove, upgrade or downgrade members, whenver they add or rename subteams, whenever their cryptographic keys rotate, etc.  The geneal shape of the sigchain links are as in [user sigchains](../sigchain), but the new `team` section of the JSON signature body captures team-specific features.
+Teams mutate their composition whenever they add, remove, upgrade or downgrade members, whenever they add or rename subteams, whenever their cryptographic keys rotate, etc.  The general shape of the sigchain links are as in [user sigchains](../sigchain), but the new `team` section of the JSON signature body captures team-specific features.
 Also, all team signature links are in the [V2 format](sigchain_v2).